SamsonPh/quangph.github.io/_pages/cv.md

 Summary
 ======
-I have been working in machine learning for almost 3 years, 2 years in natural language processing for the Vietnamese language.
-I have the ability to solve problems in natural language processing from low level to high level using traditional machine learning or deep learning techniques.
-In addition, I also have experience working on computer vision and signal processing projects.
-I can also join in organizing and teaching for the classes about machine learning, natural language processing for the beginner.
+I have nearly 7 years of experience in the AI field, including 5 years specializing in natural language processing (NLP) for the Vietnamese language.
+I am adept at solving NLP problems at both low and high levels, utilizing traditional machine learning techniques as well as deep learning approaches.
+I have developed and deployed numerous ultra-compact models suitable for edge integration, as well as large-scale models requiring interaction with extensive, distributed infrastructures, such as large language models.

+Additionally, I have experience working on projects involving computer vision and signal processing.
+My cross-disciplinary project background enables me to apply knowledge across various domains, particularly in multi-modal applications.

+I am also capable of organizing and teaching beginner-level classes on machine learning and natural language processing.

 Education